Capital Gains Tax on Property Settlement

 This tax is applied to the capital gain made on the sale of any property considered an asset, such as real estate, shares, or investments.

-In the context of a property settlement, it’s important to know how CGT may impact the division of assets and what exemptions or concessions may apply.
+In the context of a property settlement, it’s important to know how CGT may impact the division of assets during a divorce and what exemptions or concessions may apply.

 Understanding Capital Gains Tax on Property Settlements